c43-sar/EasyHMS/README.md

 # EasyHMS
-A CLI Hotel Management System
+A CLI Hotel Management System that uses MySQL as database backend